 Keep in mind that it’s a bush flight and you’ll need to pack light if you don’t want to pay extra for heavy bags.

 The planes are small, and you won’t have overhead luggage space to store hand-luggage suitcases.
-There is a small compartment at the front of the plane where you can store small backpacks that you don’t want to check-in.
+There is a small compartment at the front of the aircraft where you can store small backpacks that you don’t want to check-in.

 Most lodges in the area provide an airport transport service, and the drive is about 35-45 minutes depending on where you are staying.